rubennorte/es6-object-assign/README.md

 window.ObjectAssign.polyfill();
 ```

-As a ponyfill, loading the assign function to a variable:
+As a polyfill, loading the assign function to a variable:

 ```javascript
 var assign = require('es6-object-assign').assign;